 What Exactly is an SD Branch Network?

-To understand an SD Branch network, a good starting point is the traditional branch network.
+To understand a software-defined (SD) branch network, a good starting point is the traditional branch network.
 Before the proliferation of IoT and mobile devices, enterprises had a relatively limited number of ways to connect their individual branches.
 The traditional wide area network (WAN) setup was the most popular, as it offered the greatest amount of scale for the least cost – at the time.

 Today, WAN connectivity can be considered expensive in terms of time, money and manpower when compared to Internet-based communications structures.
 Providers of Software as a Service (SaaS) and cloud technology have found ways to create access to more bandwidth with lower pricing, faster connections and low latency access.